freerangeandy/many-city-weather/README.md

 After selecting a search result, press the (+) Add Location button and a row of hourly forecasts for that location will appear.
 Since the Search field automatically clears out after a location is added, another location can then be searched for and have its forecast subsequently displayed below any existing forecasts.

+By default, the dates and hours shown are for your host system's time zone.
+To instead view the dates and hours in a location's local time zone, click on the clock button in the upper left corner of the forecast area (click again to toggle back).

 To remove any location's forecasts from the visible list, click on the (x) delete button in the area's upper right corner.

 ## Credits